msaps/MSSTabbedPageViewController/README.md

 ## Usage
 To run the example project, clone the repo.
 Use `pod install` in your project.

-To use the tabbed page view controller, simply create a UIViewController that is a subclass of MSSTabbedPageViewController.
+To use the tabbed page view controller, simply create a UIViewController that is a subclass of `MSSTabbedPageViewController`.
 Then implement the following data source methods:

 ```
 // array of view controllers to display in page view controller